DevOps Drives Modern Infrastructure Success

 DevOps vs Traditional IT Management

-Traditional models often rely on rigid hierarchies, delayed deployments, and manual configurations.
-On the other hand, DevOps enhances agility, supports collaboration across various teams, and automates tasks that are performed repeatedly.
+Traditional models often rely on rigid hierarchies, lengthy deployment procedures, and manual configurations.
+Conversely, DevOps enhances adaptability, promotes collaboration across various departments, and automates routine tasks.

 The result?
 Faster release cycles and fewer disruptions.